-- 10.13 The Council's current Corporate Plan covers the period 2016-2020.
-Work is now being undertaken to produce the new Corporate Plan which will cover the period 2020 2025.
-Work will be undertaken to assess the financial impact of any new priorities and outcomes identified as part of that Plan. - 10.14 For major projects and investment that cover a longer term period the funding and financial implications need to be planned well in advance.
+- 10.13 The Council's current Corporate Plan covers the period 2016-2020 and a new Corporate Plan will be in place for the period 2020 2025. - 10.14 For major projects and investment that cover a longer term period the funding and financial implications need to be planned well in advance.
 Long term planning has been undertaken for projects such as the Housing Business Plan, the Band B 21st Schools Programme and the Cardiff Capital Region City Deal which all cover a longer term need for investment. - 10.15 Long-term forecasts are not easily predicted and the accuracy of all financial estimates will be limited however it is an invaluable tool in consideration future issues and anticipating the necessary requirements.
 It will also allow time for funding to be identified for key priorities and projects.